Spiking Neural Network Architecture Search: A Survey: Neural Architecture Search

-The search space for a NAS method is the collection of feasible network configurations, typically defined by parameters such as the number and type of layers, and the layer hyperparameters (e.g., kernel size, filters, or number of neurons).
-Because these dimensions combine to yield billions of potential architectures, the search space can be prohibitively large and often becomes the primary bottleneck for architecture search performance \cite{pham2018efficient}.
+The search space for a NAS method is the set of feasible network configurations, typically specified by parameters such as the number and type of layers and the layer hyperparameters (e.g., kernel size, filter sizes, or the number of neurons).
+Because these dimensions yield billions of potential architectures, the search space can be prohibitively large and often becomes the primary bottleneck for architecture search performance \cite{pham2018efficient}.
 Moreover, different architectural choices can significantly impact hardware accelerators, affecting power efficiency, memory usage, and throughput \cite{aliyev2024fine,aliyev2024_sparsityOverview}.
-Consequently, it is important to design the search space to account for practical hardware constraints.
-Balancing performance and hardware friendliness ensures that the discovered architectures are accurate and can be efficiently implemented in hardware.
+Consequently, it is important to design the search space to balance performance and practical hardware constraints.

-The search can be simplified, and the search space reduced by incorporating prior knowledge about well-performing architectural patterns.
-However, doing so may introduce human bias that undermines the discovery of novel solutions.
+The search can be simplified and the search space reduced by incorporating prior knowledge of well-performing architectural patterns.
+However, doing so may introduce human bias, undermining the discovery of novel solutions.
 On the other hand, overly constraining the search space might exclude high-performing architectures, resulting in suboptimal performance.
 Hence, selecting an appropriate search space remains a critical challenge in SNNaS, requiring consideration of both algorithmic and hardware factors.

 Current NAS methods use a variety of search spaces.